Baton Rouge's #1 Spray Foam Insulation Company

 Closed-cell spray foam insulation is dense and rigid.
 Once applied, it hardens and bonds tightly to surfaces.
 This adds strength to walls, roofs, and other structural areas.

 Closed-cell spray foam insulation resists water movement, making it a strong choice for crawl spaces, metal buildings, exterior walls, and areas exposed to moisture.
-It also provides a higher R-value per inch, which means strong insulation in thinner layers.

 For properties using spray foam insulation in Baton Rouge, closed-cell foam offers added protection during storms.
 Its strength and moisture resistance help support the building envelope in high wind and heavy rain conditions.